 What type of grow light is best for growing plants indoors?

-There are many different types of grow lights, each having its place in the indoor garden.
+There are many different types of grow lights, each having its place in indoor growing.
 The best grow light for YOU will depend on your growing space and your budget.

 - Very affordable startup cost